gzt5142/OrientationTools/README.md

 Options for all Surface Normal Tools:
-* Near the top of the `SurfaceNormal.pyt` file is a declaration for global variable `DEBUG`.
+* Near the top of the `SurfaceOrientationToolbox.pyt` file is a declaration for global variable `DEBUG`.
 If this is set to <u>True</u>, debug information is accumulated in a log file in the same folder/directory as the toolbox source file.